Dr. Mario Championship: The Next Addictive Esport

 If there’s a tie among 3 or more players for ranking of Pool Winner, players will be eliminated via the tie-breaker protocol until there is a winner.
 At the end of the pool, all players can return to the line to join a new pool.

 At the end of the qualifying round, pool winners get an automatic spot in the Top 48 playoffs.
-To determine which players get the remaining spots, the organizers will view the non-pool winner’s winning percentage and points earned.
+To determine which players get the remaining spots, the organizers will view the non-pool winner’s winning percentage, number of attempts, and seeding points.

 The event uses a seeded bracket for the playoffs.
-Players are seeded by winning percentage, then points earned.
+Players are seeded by winning percentage, number of attempts, then points earned.
 Pool Winners do not get any special treatment at this point, which means they can have a low seeding rank if they have a low winning percentage.

 For the Top 48 Playoffs, each match is a Best of 5.
 Players compete head to head on Level 14/High Speed.